MarijkeVM/REIDS/REIDSModel/readme.txt

 2) Obtain a dataframe with the statistics for every probe set joined with junction information with  REIDS_Identification.R A necessary file is a file linking the junctions and the probe sets.
 This is the hta1.r1.ass file.
 The file is rather large and was not    uploaded.
 Contact me if interested.

-3) Rank the identified probe sets based on the junction information with .R
+3) Rank the identified probe sets based on the junction information with REIDS_Ranking.R